Short History of Bikinis: How It All Started

 Media Perception of Bikinis in Pin-up Culture

 But then while bikinis are still not widely accepted at that time, sexy pin-up fashion icons continuously contributed to its popularization.
-Brigitte Bardot wore a bikini in the popular French film ‘And God Created Woman’ and from there back in 1957; to which it started to be more popular among women in their mid-20s and above.
-The famous pop song entitled “Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini” by Brian Hyland also initiated the hype in bikinis.
-At this point, it created a new wave of bikinis that embrace more variety thanks to the media portraying bikinis as the newest ‘fashion must-have’ for women.
+Brigitte Bardot wore it in the popular French film ‘And God Created Woman’ and from there back in 1957; to which it started to be more popular among women in their mid-20s and above.
+The famous pop song entitled “Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini” by Brian Hyland also initiated the hype.
+At this point, it created a new wave of beach outfits that embrace more variety thanks to the media portraying bikinis as the newest ‘fashion must-have’ for women.

 Malta is one of the most popular beach destinations up until today but it’s one of the places that didn’t take the idea of bikinis as early as it is in the US.
-The issue became quite political as Bishop Michael Gonzi requested for bikini outfits to be banned due to its negative effect to tourism.
+The issue became quite political as Bishop Michael Gonzi requested for the outfits to be banned due to its negative effect on tourism.
 While the ban didn’t fully push through and wasn’t really implemented, it’s still deemed unacceptable for many, especially those who support the Nationalist Party.
+But like always, fashion and the more popular opinion prevailed so the product quickly became widespread all over the world.

 As time goes by, bikinis are becoming more and more common to the public eye.
 They have become more widely acceptable hence, their continuous appearance in films and magazines.
-As women in bikinis were seen as extremely desirable especially in the 50s to 60s, many brands market their products using women in bikinis.
-Bikini models were a normal sight in fashion magazines so its influence got more significant than ever.
+For a while, everyone was buying them.
+As women in bikinis were seen as extremely desirable especially in the 50s to 60s, many brands market their products using these images.
+The models were a normal sight in fashion magazines so its influence got more significant than ever.
 It has influenced a lot of women to lose weight during the summer to channel the perfect ‘bikini body’.
-While the initial purpose of bikinis was to provide fashionable comfort, it eventually had negative effects on women too.
-Some even resort to drastic diets just to achieve a slimmer, curvier figure for their bikinis.
+While the initial purpose of the beachwear was to provide fashionable comfort, it eventually had negative effects on women too.
+Some even resort to drastic diets just to achieve a slimmer, curvier figure for the summer.

 How Bikinis Evolved Through the Years